MiguelArber/splio/README.md

 4. Create a .key file to connect to Splio and configure a new key under the Key module.
 5. Execute `drush updb` and `drush cim` to import the configuration to your project.

-## Testing instructions
+## Typical workflow

-After installation and configuration, Splio's tipical workflow is meant to be as it follows:
+After installation and configuration, Splio's typical workflow is meant to be as it follows:

 1. A splio entity is created/updated/removed.
 2. Splio's hook will catch the entity, make some processes and will queue it to process it later.